Learn Bead Embroidery and Sashiko from a Master Artist

 And today, sashiko has been elevated beyond functional work, with many artists using sashiko beautifully in embroidery, bead embroidery and quilting.

-If your breath is also taken away by Nancy’s work and you are inspired to add bead embroidery and beaded sashiko to your repertoire, Nancy’s latest course at CraftUniversity will give you a really good understanding of the techniques.
+If your breath is also taken away by Nancy’s work, and you’re inspired to add bead embroidery to your repertoire, Nancy’s latest course will give you a really good understanding of the techniques.
 Through the course, Nancy will guide you on creating a beautifully beaded design, and then how to apply the skills you’ve learned to your own work.
 You can do this all from the comfort of your home, with Nancy there to guide you and answer your questions.
 The environment also allows for collaborating with the other students as you each embark on your own beaded sashiko and bead embroidery journey and share progress through a private group established for just this class.

-I personally can’t wait to see some of Nancy’s work in person again and would really love to see your bead embroidery work – past, present or anything you create in the future.
-Please leave a comment or picture to share with each of us at BeadingDaily.com.
+I personally can’t wait to see some of Nancy’s work in person again and would love to hear about your experiences with her or how she’s inspired you.
+Please leave a comment below.